What Is Photo ID Verification?

 Even before the effects of COVID-19, many consumers were choosing online options over in-person.
 This is seen across industries, including eCommerce, online banking, and telehealth.
 While these online services are often more convenient for the customer, they can make it more difficult for organizations to verify a customer’s identity.

 Through the adoption of digital verification methods, organizations can continue to serve these customers without risking the customer’s information.
-Additionally, if used carefully, these systems can even provide greater protections for both customer and organization since verification is logged and auditable.
+Additionally, if used carefully, these systems can even provide greater protections for both customers and organizations since verification is logged and auditable.

 Photo ID Verification with BlueCheck